Elizabeth Eyre

 Elizabeth Eyre is a pseudonym used by the authors Jill Staynes (1927–2013) and Margaret Storey (born c.
 1927) for their Sigismondo series of novels.

 Biography

 From the dust jacket of Bravo for the Bride (1994):

 Writing style

-The Eyre novels are marked by colourful characters and an atmospheric treatment of its Italian Renaissance setting.
+The Eyre novels are marked by colourful characters and an atmospheric treatment of the Italian Renaissance setting.
 While some characters are clearly intended as comic relief, the humour is dry and unobtrusive.
 The stories themselves are carefully plotted and well thought out.

-The work should not be confused with that of Margaret Storey - the author of books for children and young adults who wrote the magic realism series of "Tim and Melinda" books.
+The work should not be confused with that of Margaret Storey – an author of books for children and young adults who wrote the magic realism series of "Tim and Melinda" books.

 Critical response

 The Sigismondo series received a positive response from many reviewers when it was released, with good reviews appearing in the Sunday Express (London) and the Weekend Telegraph (London), some of which were reprinted on the dust jackets of the later volumes in the series.